 When it comes to keeping a caravan in tip-top condition, one of the most satisfying ways to make a difference is with a good old-fashioned clean.
 Cleaning a static caravan needn’t be an arduous task, such is the range of cleaning products available, and if the smaller tasks are kept up on, it will take no time at all to ensure the caravan always looks in mint condition.

-One of the most important things to remember is if you clean as you go, you won’t be looking at your messy caravan like an insurmountable mountain.
-Having good quality storage boxes will help you keep it tidy and there is a range of storage solutions for cupboards and drawers that work just as well in caravans as they do at home.
+One of the most important things to remember is that when things are kept clean, owners won’t be looking at their messy caravan like an insurmountable mountain.
+Having good quality storage boxes will help keep things tidy and there is a range of storage solutions for cupboards and drawers that work just as well in caravans as they do at home.
 Purchase these online or at home supply stores like B&Q.

-Wiping down tables should be done after each meal, and while you’ve got the cloth out, why not wipe one extra surface such as the TV table, dresser, or windowsill.
-Alternating between these each time will ensure that you’re never missing anything out and you’ll be surprised at the difference this makes.
+Wiping down tables, chairs and countertops should occur after each meal.
+While the cloth is out, why not wipe one extra surface such as the TV table, dresser, or windowsill.
+Alternating between these each time will ensure that every surface is sanitary.
+It’s such a surprise what a difference this makes to the weekly clean.
 Alternatively, set a day and do all of the surfaces in one day.
-The choice is yours.

-Washing the pots is another thing to do as soon as you can after a meal.
-As caravans only have small kitchens, it can really look cluttered when you have a sink full of dirty points, so you should certainly try and keep on top of this.
+Washing the pans and cutlery is another thing to do as soon as you can after a meal.
+As caravans only have small kitchens, it can really look cluttered when you have a sink full of dirty pots, so you should certainly try and keep on top of this.